 Moving to Norway through a self-employment visa.

-You can work as a freelancer in Norway or have your own company and move as a skilled worker.
+You can work as a freelancer in Norway or have your own company and immigrate to Norway as a skilled worker.

-If you are going to move as a freelancer, you must have enough salary to cover your expenses.
+If you are going to immigrate as a freelancer, you must have enough salary to cover your expenses.
 Your income must be enough to cover accommodation and living expenses.

 Proving to Norwegian officials that you work remotely and have income from it is essential.